electricimp/BlinkUpSDK-iOS/README.md

 1. Open your project in Xcode.
 1. Go to **File > Swift Packages > Add Package Dependency...** and add this repo as a dependency.
 1. Apply your preferred dependency rules.
+1. Ensure that your targets `Build Settings` has `-ObjC` set for `Other Linker Flags`

+## Moving to Swift Package Manager from a manual install or sub-module ##

+1. If you have previously had the SDK installed via sub-module, you can remove the sub-module reference in your git repository.
+1. The `BlinkUp.embeddedframework` can be deleted from your Xcode Project.
+1. If you wish, you can remove your targets `Build Settings` for the `Framework Search Paths` that references the old framework.

 ## BlinkUp SDK Documentation ##